|Nutritional Guidelines (per serving)|

 - 2 tablespoons sugar

-- 1 tablespoon butter (or margarine, soft)
+- 1 tablespoon butter (or margarine, softened)

 - 1 tablespoon salt

-- 6 cups bread flour (about)
+- 6 cups bread flour

 - Optional: sesame seeds (raw or toasted)